 A Spot Instance is essentially leftover EC2 capacity that can be used to run temporary instances.
 Pricing for Spot Instances is significantly lower (as high as 90%) than on-demand prices, making them a much less expensive alternative even compared to reserved instances (RIs).
 And while RIs present large upfront costs, Spot Instances follow the same on-demand pricing model as on-demand instances.

 The drawback is that EC2 can shut down your Spot Instance at any time if it needs to reclaim the computing resources.
 AWS provides a two-minute warning from the time the instance is reclaimed to when it’s stopped, giving you time to safely stop your workloads and transfer data off-instance.
 Spot prices also change based on demand, so your actual costs may vary over time.

 Spot Instances are useful for running workloads that are stateless or can tolerate failure, such as web proxies, CI/CD servers, and even Kubernetes nodes.
-It’s even possible to reserve 1 to 6 hours of uninterrupted compute time.
 But before we start transitioning workloads to Spot Instances, we should make sure that they can tolerate a sudden shutdown request without an interruption in service or data loss.